Leuchtfeuer/locate/Documentation/Admin/Index.rst

 Updating the IP Database
 ========================

-We try to update the supplied IP database every quarter.
-For this update we provide a new patchlevel release of this extension.
+We try to update the supplied IP database at least every major update.
 After this new version has been installed, you can update your local database via the Extension Manager module in your TYPO3 backend as shown below.